Oregon jumps to No. 4 in AP Top 25 behind Ohio St, Penn St, LSU; Illinois, Florida State into top 10

 — Until Sunday, Alabama and Auburn had not appeared in the Top 25 at the same time since November 2021.

-— The 18-team Southeastern Conference is the first league to have 11 teams in the Top 25.
+— The 16-team Southeastern Conference is the first league to have 11 teams in the Top 25.

 Conference call

-Note: This story has been updated to correct the number of SEC teams.